z3z1ma/pipette/README.md

 docker exec -i pipette rdsProdDatabase --config-file salesforce.yml --target leads < emit salesforce leads
 ```

-Breaking that command down, we have this structure:
+Breaking our command down, we have this structure:

 `java -jar pipette.jar [destinations] --config-file="[path/to/config]" --target="[target]"`

-Breaking the config down, we have this structure with peices correlating to the above command:
+Using the structure above, we can correlate it directly to the YAML to better understand how pipette targets/destinations are selected:

 ```
 version: 2